 3. Tidy space, tidy mind

-Now this is a tip that I will admit to needing to heed myself.
 A cluttered study space can make it more difficult to focus and introduce unwanted distractions.
-By filing away your notes and de-cluttering your space at the end of a day, you will be able to start the next day fresh and able to find the learning materials you need.
+By filing away your notes and de-cluttering your space at the end of a day, you will be able to start the next day fresh and find the learning materials you need.

 This goes for your online spaces too.
 Think about how and where you keep your assignments, notes and any materials you download from Canvas, to ensure you are able to access the materials as you prepare assignments or revise for exams.
 Set up folders in One Drive that relate to each module or project you are working on and be sure to keep track of any collaborative work, such as projects in Teams.
 Managing the information you collect as you study and keeping it organised in some way is an essential study skill.
 Visit the Managing Information Guide for more tips.

-4. Gather some stationary
+4. Gather some stationery

 It’s a simple tip, but keep a pen and paper nearby so that you can make quick notes.
 This might be jotting down an idea or something to remind yourself about at a later date.
 Many of you will take your notes digitally and may have a tablet you use within your programme, but having a notebook and pen to hand is a valuable backup.
 If you prefer handwritten notes, make sure you have a good organisational system so that you are able to retrieve the information you need.